 I come from a happy family of ten.
 Mum and Dad bequeathed our Faith to us and called forth the wonderful talents that we all had for music.
 We sang, played different instruments and our Sunday gatherings were fun-filled evenings.
 Three of us are religious lovingly sent forth by our parents to serve in the Franciscan and Good Shepherd families.

 I hold prisoners in my heart.
-The compassion of Jesus Good Shepherd enfolds my ministry with them.
-During more than 35 years I have spent visiting prison the most special time was journeying with Death Row inmates here in our Changi Prison in Singapore.
+The compassion of Jesus Good Shepherd enfolded my ministry with them.
+During more than 40 years I spent visiting prison the most special time was journeying with Death Row inmates there in our Changi Prison in Singapore.
 God’s love for us is beyond comprehension.
 In Jeremiah 29:11,

 “For I know the plans I have for you," says the Lord.